bunny-k28/bunny-k28/README.md

 ### Hallo, This is Arman Das 👋

 ## I'm a Student and Intermediate(++) programmer
-- 🔭 I’m currently working on my WebDev skills and on a [VoiceRecognition model][repo_link] for my college.
+- 🔭 I’m currently working on my WebDev skills and on a [VoiceRecognition model][repo_link] for my college and also on a and a Ecom website.
 - 🌱 I’m currently learning DS, DL, DM and WebDev using python and also learning C, Cpp.
 - 👀 I’m interested in making new projects like BOTS, UI(s), Websites, Ml/AI models etc.
 - 👯 I’m looking to collaborate on any python project(s).